openbraininstitute/sonata-extension/source/sonata_simulation.rst

    Ey                           float      Mandatory   Peak amplitude of the sinusoid in the y-direction, in V/m.
 May be negative
    Ez                           float      Mandatory   Peak amplitude of the sinusoid in the z-direction, in V/m.
 May be negative frequency                    float      Optional    Frequency of the sinusoid, in Hz.
 Must be non-negative.
+If not provided, assumed to be 0 phase                        float      Optional    Phase of the sinusoid, in radians.
+Must be between $-\pi$ and $\pi$.
 If not provided, assumed to be 0
    ============================ ========== =========== ==========================================

 reports